nefarious-kitsune/kikipeg/README.md

 etc. Return the match result of the first successfully matched expression.
 If no expression matches, consider the match failed.

+-->

 Rule parameter syntax
 ---------------------

-WikiPEG supports passing parameters to rules.
+KikiPeg supports passing parameters to rules.
 This is an extension compared to PEG.js.

 All parameters referenced in the grammar have an initial value and can